 PartyWizz helps parents and party organisers easily book entertainment and key elements of a party online.
-We pride ourselves in working with the best entertainers in each category – from magicians, face painters, and balloon modellers to princess parties, arts and crafts and more.
+We pride ourselves in working with the best entertainers in each category – magicians, face painters, balloon modellers, princess parties, arts and crafts and more.

 However, the tips mentioned in this article are helpful, regardless of how and where the entertainers are booked.

-If you are interested in hiring a kid’s entertainer, take a look at the PartyWizz homepage.
+If you are interested in hiring a kid’s entertainer, take a look at the PartyWizz website.